wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Anonymous Function Expressions

-### Anonymous function expressions hoist their variable name, but not the function assignment.
+Anonymous function expressions hoist their variable name, but not the function assignment.

 ```javascript
 function example() {